Xilinx/Vitis-AI/tvm/docs/running_on_zynq.md

 ## Executing a Compiled Model

-Prior to running a model on the board, you need to compile the model for your targeted evlauation board and trasfer the compiled model on to the board.
-Please refer to the "getting_start.md" guide for compiling a model using the TVM-Vitis flow.
+Prior to running a model on the board, you need to compile the model for your targeted evaluation board and transfer the compiled model on to the board.
+Please refer to the "compiling_a_model.md" guide for compiling a model using the TVM with Vitis AI flow.

 The "tvm/tutorials/accelerators/run/" directory provides examples to run the example models in the "tvm/tutorials/accelerators/compile" directory.